carlos-menezes/openmultiplayer-query/README.md

 # openmultiplayer-query

-Implements the needed builders and parsers for [query mechanism](https://sampwiki.blast.hk/wiki/Query_Mechanism), allowing a developer to retrieve data from a running server.
+Implements the needed builders and parsers for SA:MP's/Open Multiplayer's [Query Mechanism](https://sampwiki.blast.hk/wiki/Query_Mechanism), allowing a developer to retrieve data from a running server.

+At the moment, you can only parse packets with opcodes `i`, `r`, `c`, `d`, `o` and `p`.

 ## Examples